sonix-network/sonix-network/content/faq.md

 Not yet, we're rolling out a new RS architecture that requires some more testing before it's ready

+#### What best practices do you recommend?

+We recommend setting BGP timers to 3s Keepalive and 9s Hold in the event of a forwarding failure

+Make sure you are compliant with our [rules](/rules/) at the very minimum

 #### What MTU is used?

 MTU 9000